ksenkowski/ksenkowski.github.io/_posts/game/2015-11-12-cos-running-the-game.markdown

 	<div class="content">
 	<div class="span-3 col empty"></div>
 	<div class="span-6 col">
-		<p><em>Arcs</em> are a series of events that occur at a single location on the <em>Journey Map</em> that explore a central idea.
-Each <em>Arc</em> is constructed by combining a location, a conflict and the <em>Conspiracy</em>.
-This is done by either tossing rune stones and using the results to map out the situation with the following tables or by taking your favorite adventure, using one from a <em>Preamble</em>, or <em>one page dungeon</em> and retrofitting it to the game. </p>
+		<p><em>Arcs</em> are a series of events that occur at a single location on the <strong>Journey Map</strong> that explore a central idea.
+Each <strong>Arc</strong> is constructed by combining a location, a conflict and the <strong>Conspiracy</strong>.
+This is done by either tossing rune stones and using the results to map out the situation with the following tables or by taking your favorite adventure, using one from a <strong>Preamble</strong>, or <a href="http://www.onepagedungeon.info/" target="_blank">one page dungeon</a> and retrofitting it to the game. </p>
 		<ol class="spaced-list">
 			<li><strong>Determine Location Type</strong><br/><small>There are two types of locations, Urban and Rural.
 Urban locations are either towns (1,000 to 10,000 residents) or cities (10,000 to a milion people).
 Rural locations are centered villages, manors, ruins or fortresses.
 The type is determined by where the Cell ends up on any particular leg of the journey.</small></li>
 			<li><strong>Make The Map</strong><br/>